percona/everest-doc/docs/quickstart-guide/quick-install.md

 2. Install Everest and provision the Kubernetes cluster:

+    ```sh
+    everestctl install
+    ```

+    Enter the specific names for the namespaces you want Everest to manage, separating each name with a comma.

     !!! warning "Important"
         -  Make sure that you enter at least one namespace.
         -  Ensure to copy the authorization token displayed on the terminal in this step.
 You will need this token to log in to the Percona Everest UI.

-    ```sh
-    everestctl install
-    ```

-    Enter the specific names for the namespaces you want Everest to manage, separating each name with a comma.

 3. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default:

-    === "Port Forwarding"
-        Run the following command to use `Kubectl port-forwarding` for connecting to Everest without exposing the service:

-        ```sh
-        kubectl port-forward svc/everest 8080:8080 -n everest-system
-        ```

     === "Service Type Load Balancer"